-This blank Coffee inventory spreadsheet is designed to be a simple, periodic excel based system that will help you understand the fundamentals of inventory tracking and encourage good stock tracking habits.
+This coffee shop inventory spreadsheet is designed to be a simple, periodic system that will help you understand the fundamentals of inventory tracking for cafes and coffee businesses — and build good stock habits from day one.

-To get started with the Coffee spreadsheet, if you haven't already downloaded it, enter your email address above.
+To get started, if you haven't already downloaded it, enter your email address above.
 This will send you an email with a link to download the spreadsheet as a zip file.
-Once unzipped, the spreadsheet can be opened and used in both Excel and Numbers for Mac.
+Once unzipped, the spreadsheet can be opened and used in Excel, Google Sheets, or Numbers for Mac.

 Once you have opened your spreadsheet in your spreadsheet program of choice, you'll see that it is divided into 7 tabbed sheets, each for a different area for tracking your inventory usage: Material Inventory, Personal Use, Purchases, Manufactures, Product Inventory, Orders and Reports.